jbarratt/serialized.net/_posts/2009-02-16-useful-firefox-addon-tree-style-tab.markdown

 <li>Shows which page the tab 'came from' in a nice tree view.
 This is so nice for dealing with a tab overload efficiently -- I often find that I am researching several aspects of something at the same time.
 Even the fact that my tabs can be gathered up under their respective google searches is useful.</li>
 </ol>

-You can install it at <a href="https://addons.mozilla.org/en-US/firefox/addon/5890">Mozilla Addons</a>.
+You can install it at [Mozilla Addons](https://addons.mozilla.org/en-US/firefox/addon/5890).
 Check there for more screenshots and a full list of the features.

 Here is a simple example of it in action: